marcsgil/slmcontrol/docs/explanation.md

         - [`triangle`][src.slmcontrol.masks.triangle]: Equilateral triangular aperture.

+4. **Pipelined Measurement Loop**: The [`prepare_and_measure`][src.slmcontrol.prepare_and_measure.prepare_and_measure] function addresses the throughput bottleneck that arises when repeating many SLM measurements.
+Because liquid crystals take tens of milliseconds to settle after each hologram update, a naive sequential loop wastes time on hologram computation and measurement that could instead overlap with the settle wait. `prepare_and_measure` pipelines both steps:

+    - **Hologram computation** (`prepare`) runs in a background thread pool while the SLM is settling for the current frame, so it is off the critical path.
+    - **Measurement** (`measure`) is submitted to a dedicated thread immediately after the SLM settles, and runs concurrently with the *next* frame's settle period.

+    Both callbacks are user-supplied, keeping the function independent of any specific hardware: `prepare(n)` returns the hologram array for frame `n`, and `measure(n)` performs and stores the measurement for frame `n` (e.g. capturing a camera image into a preallocated NumPy array via a closure).

 ### Implementation Architecture

 The `slmcontrol` package is is structured into several modules, each responsible for a specific aspect of SLM control: